Options for Making Rent Affordable

 Living with a Roommate

 Living with a roommate can make housing more affordable.
 When the housing costs are spread out between two people, the costs are about half of what they would be otherwise.
 When considering living with a roommate, be sure that the person is someone you can live with comfortably.
-Also be sure to have a roommate agreement with rules that are clear and in writing.
+Some issues to consider include:

 Roommate Income